 Going forward: Security considerations for a remote workforce

 It appears that the COVID-19 pandemic will compel remote work en masse well into the summer, and maybe beyond.
 Communities across the country are depending on government agencies to continue to provide valuable services, while minimizing the risk of virus transmission.
 More than ever, agencies must ensure robustly secure pathways to IT while balancing worker productivity.
 While the pandemic is highlighting this need now, it should be a standard approach for agencies looking to protect assets as they provide remote work capabilities going forward.

-Craig McCullough is the regional vice president, public sector, at BeyondTrust.
+Craig McCullough is the senior vice president, public sector, at BeyondTrust.